sankargh/Maximo_Send-Attachments_Email/README.md

-This Scrpt is a customized option to 'Send Email attachment specific to a record' Maximo can send email communication with attachments, in following ways.
+This Script is a customized option to 'Send Email attachment specific to a record' Maximo can send email communication with attachments, in following ways.

 By adding a default attachment(s) to a communication template and wherever this template is used, it will send the associated files as well.
 But this is set to a default document(s) and cannot be specific to record.